 When Samuel has weaned Hannah in the Bible brought her son to the temple and kept her promise to the Lord.
 Hannah dedicated Samuel to the Lord and gave him back to God to do His work.
-The thing that she had prayed for over and over again, year after year she brought back as her offering to the Lord.
+Fulling Hannah’s vow to give this child she had prayed so long for back to the one who had answered her prayers.

 God kept His promise to Hannah, and Hannah kept her promise to God y surrendering her treasure back to Him.
 Instead of weeping over her choice to honor her promise we find that she reacts with a prayer about the faithfulness of God:

 “My heart rejoices and triumphs in the Lord; My horn (strength) is lifted up in the Lord, My mouth has opened wide [to speak boldly] against my enemies, Because I rejoice in Your salvation.
 “There is no one holy like the Lord, There is no one besides You, There is no Rock like our God.
 “Do not go on boasting so very proudly, Do not let arrogance come out of your mouth; For the Lord is a God of knowledge, And by Him actions are weighed (examined).
 “The bows of the mighty are [a]broken, But those who have stumbled equip themselves with strength.